wdenton/splurge/splurge.markdown

 the Recommendation Engine idea, but are worth looking at to see other possible future directions.)

+The [JISC MOSAIC wiki](http://library.hud.ac.uk/wikis/mosaic/index.php/Main_Page) has code and data examples.

 The JISC project grew out of work done by Dave Pattern (Library Systems Manager) and others at the University of Huddersfield.
 They made usage data available under an Open Data Commons License.

 * [Data](http://library.hud.ac.uk/data/usagedata/)
 * [README](http://library.hud.ac.uk/data/usagedata/_readme.html)
 * Pattern explains things in [Free book usage data from the University of Huddersfield](http://www.daveyp.com/blog/archives/528)

+In March 2011 Dave Pattern's summarized it all in [Sliding Down the Long Tail](http://www.daveyp.com/blog/archives/1453).

 # Data gathering

+Scholars Portal will aggregate the data from the different libraries, and make the (anonymous) results openly available.

 ## Data levels